IDAES/idaes-ext/doc/build.md

 4. From the a bash shell run `sh build.sh {flavor}` Replace `{flavor}` with the platform (el7, el8, ubuntu1804, ubuntu2004, ubuntu2204, or windows).
 On ARM64
   there is no el7 or windows.
+  - **NOTE**: If you are behind certain corporate firewalls/proxies, you will need to add lines to the beginning of the Dockerfiles for your SSL certificates.
-5. Usually testing is done by GitHub actions and the testing images are built on DockerHub, but ARM64 is not supported.
+6. Usually testing is done by GitHub actions and the testing images are built on DockerHub, but ARM64 is not supported.
 If you need to build testing containers, go to the test-platform directory and run `sh build.sh {platform}`.
 The platform argument is slightly differnt than flavor.
 For testing it indicates a specific